flexborne/LinkShortener/README.md

 # Link Shortener

-Gonna be a high-perfomance server using lots of tools and techniques In development nowadays!
+Gonna be a high-perfomance server using lots of tools and techniques.
+In development nowadays!